tinganho/balanced-storage/README.md

 ```ts
 this.eventCallbacks[event].splice(i, 1);
 ```
 Please also notice that our add method adds 1 element and our sub method subtracts 0 or 1 element for each call.
-It still correctly satisfies our balance definition, because an addition of an element has the potential of being subtracted given infinite amount of time.
+It still correctly satisfies our balance definition, because an addition of an element has the potential of being subtracted, given infinite amount of time.

 ### False Add-Sub Method example